 (2.) an affidavit stating that the applicant has made full written disclosure of "every matter which a reasonable applicant would consider that the Board of Examiners might regard as not being favourable to the applicant".
 This may include an incident of academic or general misconduct, even if it did not lead to disciplinary action.

 The Board of Examiners will consider these matters in assessing whether the applicant is a "fit and proper person to be admitted to the legal profession".

 The Law component of this degree is recognised by the Council of Legal Education (CoLE).
 For further information refer to: http://www.monash.edu.au/pubs/2012handbooks/undergrad/law-03.html

-For information about professional recognition of Faculty of Engineering coursses visit http://monash.edu.au/pubs/2012handbooks/undergrad/eng-03.html
+For information about professional recognition of Faculty of Engineering courses visit http://www.monash.edu.au/pubs/2012handbooks/undergrad/eng-03.html

-* Recommended only for students with an aggregate of at least 70 per cent for all unit results to date at the conclusion of thrid year.
+** Students require an aggregate of at least 70 per cent for all unit results to date to enrol in this unit.

 Bachelor of Laws